Spend Yourself® Food Pantry

 - Youth younger than 15 will contact the Food Pantry Lay Leader, for a brief interview before they may serve without an accompanying adult.

-- A limited number of unaccompanied youth can be accommodated at the pantry each week.
+- A limited number of unaccompanied youth can be accommodated at the pantry each week, so make sure to sign up early.